duck00036/Deploy-image-processing-ML-model-on-aws-lambda-via-container/README.md

 ```
 If buckets are created successfully, they will appear in the s3 list.

-## though AWS console
-Open the console page and create your own input and output buckets, it's easy.
+### Notice : You can also use AWS console to create your own input and output buckets.

 # Step 2 : Write application code
 You will need to have an application code that you want to containerize.